-Cash used in investing activities in the first quarter of 2005 reflects capital expenditures and advance royalty payments of \$21.9 million and \$10.0 million, respectively, offset partially by proceeds from the sale of equipment of \$1.9 million.
-Cash provided by investing activities in the first quarter of 2004 reflects capital expenditures and advance royalty payments of \$17.0 million and \$10.0 million, respectively.
+Cash used in investing activities increased during the six months ended June 30, 2005 compared to the same period in the prior year as a result of the addition of the North Rochelle mining operations and the consolidation of Canyon Fuel both of which occurred during the third quarter of 2004.
+Cash used in investing activities in the six months ended June 30, 2005 reflects capital expenditures and advance royalty payments of \$42.0 million and \$12.5 million, respectively, offset partially by proceeds from the sale of equipment of \$1.9 million.
+Cash provided by investing activities in the six months ended June 30, 2004 reflects capital expenditures and advance royalty payments of \$30.6 million and \$10.0 million, respectively.

-Capital expenditures were \$21.9 million and \$17.0 million for the three months ended March 31, 2005 and 2004, respectively.
 Capital expenditures are made to improve and replace existing mining equipment, expand existing mines, develop new mines and improve the overall efficiency of mining operations.
-We estimate that our capital expenditures will be approximately \$140.0 million in total for 2005.
-This estimate includes capital expenditures related to development work at the North Lease mine in Utah at the currently idled Skyline complex.
+We estimate that our capital expenditures will be approximately \$150.0 million in total for 2005.
+This estimate includes capital expenditures related to development work at the North Lease mine in Utah at the Skyline complex.
 Also, this estimate assumes no other acquisitions, significant expansions of our existing mining operations or additions to our reserve base.
 We anticipate that we will fund these capital expenditures with cash generated from operations.

-We generally satisfy our working capital requirements and fund our capital expenditures and debt-service obligations with cash generated from operations and, if necessary cash from Arch Coal.
-We believe that cash generated from operations will be sufficient to meet our working capital requirements and anticipated capital expenditures for the next several years.
-Our ability to fund planned capital expenditures and meet our debt-service obligations will depend upon our future operating performance, which will be affected by prevailing economic conditions in the coal industry, and by financial, business and other factors, some of which are beyond our control.
+We generally satisfy our working capital requirements and fund our capital expenditures and debt-service obligations with cash generated from operations and, if necessary, cash from Arch Coal.
+We believe that cash generated from operations and our borrowing capacity will be sufficient to meet working capital requirements, anticipated capital expenditures and scheduled debt payments for at least the next several years.
+Our ability to satisfy debt service obligations, to fund planned capital expenditures and to make acquisitions will depend upon our future operating performance, which will be affected by prevailing economic conditions in the coal industry and financial, business and other factors, some of which are beyond our control.